List of Michelin-starred restaurants in the American Southwest

+As of the 2026 guide, there are 5 restaurants in the American Southwest with a Michelin-star rating.
+Michelin classifies the region as the states of Arizona, Nevada, New Mexico, and Utah.

 The Michelin Guides have been published by the French tire company Michelin since 1900.
 They were designed as a guide to tell drivers about eateries they recommended to visit and to subtly sponsor their tires, by encouraging drivers to use their cars more and therefore need to replace the tires as they wore out.
 Over time, the stars that were given out started to become more valuable.

 Multiple anonymous Michelin inspectors visit the restaurants several times.
 They rate the restaurants on five criteria: "quality of products", "mastery of flavor and cooking techniques", "the personality of the chef represented in the dining experience", "value for money", and "consistency between inspectors' visits".
 Inspectors have at least ten years of expertise and create a list of popular restaurants supported by media reports, reviews, and diner popularity.
 If they reach a consensus, Michelin awards restaurants from one to three stars based on its evaluation methodology: One star means "high-quality cooking, worth a stop", two stars signify "excellent cooking, worth a detour", and three stars denote "exceptional cuisine, worth a special journey".
 The stars are not permanent and restaurants are constantly being re-evaluated.
 If the criteria are not met, the restaurant will lose its stars.

-The Michelin Guide was published for Las Vegas in 2008 and 2009 and covers restaurants located on the Las Vegas Strip, areas to the east and west of the Strip as well as Downtown Las Vegas.
+The Michelin Guide was published for Las Vegas in 2008 and 2009 and covered restaurants located on the Las Vegas Strip, areas to the east and west of the Strip as well as Downtown Las Vegas.
 In 2010, the publication of the Michelin Guide was suspended for Las Vegas citing the economic climate.

+In December 2025, Michelin announced it will once again review restaurants in Las Vegas, alongside the rest of Nevada as well as Arizona, New Mexico, and Utah as part of the Michelin Guide in the American Southwest, which debuted in August 2026.